vtj0cgj/VTJ0cGJ/README.md

 - CyberSec Enthusiast
 - I am looking for a repository to work on currently, any suggestions will be welcome.
 - I have interests in networking (but not web), desktop software development & anything that means I don't have to make a gui.
-- I daily drive Manjaro linux
+- I daily drive Vanilla OS
 - FOSS
 - crypto🗿
 - contact me at: vtj0cgj@outlook.com